The Organization

 BIG IDEAS Education

-A key Biennale community outreach program that is socially inclusive providing resources to all grades and schools within British Columbia.
-BIG IDEAS is an art-inspired program integrates the Vancouver Biennale, current and legacy Biennale exhibitions, and the B.C.
-Curriculum.
-Through an annual BIG IDEAS in-School artist collaborator grant, the program brings local artists to collaborate with teachers in the delivery of art-infused inquiry learning sessions to foster creative, critical and reflective learning opportunities.
+BIG IDEAS, a key Vancouver Biennale community outreach program that is socially inclusive and which provides resources to all grades and schools within British Columbia, is an art-inspired program integrating the Vancouver Biennale’s current and legacy art installations and the province’s educational curriculum.
+Local artists collaborate with teachers in the delivery of art-infused inquiry learning sessions to foster critical, reflective learning opportunities; creative thinking; and community engagement.
+While utilizing curriculum-aligned resources, workshops, and digital tools, BIG IDEAS empowers young people to explore themes of identity, belonging, sustainability, and social justice through direct encounters with contemporary art and artist-led experiences.

-Tour de Biennale is a charity bike ride that combines recreation cycling with arts and culture.
-Bikennale is a family outdoor sports event that is held in Biennale host communities.
+The Tour de Biennale is a charity bicycle ride that combines recreation cycling with arts and culture, and the BIKEnnale is a family outdoor sports event that is held in Vancouver Biennale host communities.

 Legacy

-A program that builds cultural assets of our partnering communities for the benefit of future generations.
-To date, the Biennale has successfully facilitated over $3 M donation in public art to our host cities.
+The Vancouver Biennale’s Legacy Program builds cultural assets of our partnering communities for the benefit of future generations.
+To date, the Biennale has successfully facilitated the acquisition and donation of over 3 million dollars’ worth of public art to our host cities.

 Our History

 The Vancouver Biennale has its early roots in a 1998 collaboration with the Vancouver Parks Board, which brought leading names in international sculpture to Vancouver for a 4-month exhibition along a stretch of public parkland at English Bay.
-Over seven million viewers experienced this unprecedented display, resulting in excellent public feedback, a second public exhibition in 2000, and the incorporation of the Vancouver Biennale as a non-profit charitable organization in 2004.
+Over seven million viewers experienced this unprecedented display, resulting in excellent public feedback, a second public exhibition in 2000 and a third in 2002-2004, and the incorporation of the Vancouver International Open Spaces Sculpture Biennale as a non-profit, federally registered charitable organization in 2004.

-The 2005-2007 exhibition was the first under the name Vancouver Biennale, and consisted of an 18-month exhibition of 22 international public installations over a larger geographical footprint along oceanfront walkways, in public parks and in major intersections throughout Vancouver.
-The 2009-2011 Biennale experienced another wave of explosive growth, recognition and media attention, featuring 37 artworks in Vancouver, Richmond, Port Moody and West Vancouver.
+The 2005-2007 exhibition was the first under the Vancouver Biennale name and consisted of an 18-month exhibition of 22 international public installations over a larger geographical footprint along oceanfront walkways, in public parks, and in major intersections throughout Vancouver.
+The 2009-2011 Vancouver Biennale experienced another wave of explosive growth, recognition, and media attention and featured 37 artworks in Vancouver, Richmond, Port Moody, and West Vancouver.
+During subsequent exhibitions in 2014-2016 and 2018-2021, the organization further cemented its reputation as a placemaker of art in public spaces–using art as a catalyst for learning, community engagement, dialogue, and social action where we live, work, play, and transit–while inaugurating and growing the Vancouver Biennale’s International Artist Residency Program.

-In total, the Vancouver Biennale has featured 91 outdoor sculptures and new media works by 78 participating artists from 25 countries and 4 continents.
-Along the way, the Biennale has established strong municipal partnerships, relationships and alliances with other arts organizations, international biennales, curators, auction houses and media, extending our audience and promotional impact globally.
+In total, the Vancouver Biennale has featured close to 100 art installations (via sculptures and other media) by over 80 participating artists from 25 countries and 4 continents.
+Along the way, the Biennale has established strong municipal partnerships and an abundance of relationships and alliances with other arts organizations, international biennales, curators, auction houses, and media; as a result, our audience and promotional impact have grown significantly across the globe.
 The Vancouver Biennale has increasingly become an exhibition of record, helping transform Metro Vancouver into a major cultural destination and centre of artistic vibrancy.
 By any international standard, our alumni are an impressive and influential group of contemporary artists.